Destiny in Sydney

-Origin and Inspiration
+Origin and inspiration

-The author D. Manning Richards lived and worked in Sydney, Australia, for three years (1973–75) during a period of unprecedented reforms by Prime Minister Gough Whitlam, which included returning title ownership to part of the Gurindji indigenous people ancestral lands, removing the last vestiges of the White Australia Policy, and establishing relations with China.
-Destiny in Sydney was inspired by the author’s desire to understand the history of Australia, especially its European birthplace Sydney, and its gradual contentious movement toward multiculturalism.
+Author D. Manning Richards lived and worked in Sydney, Australia for three years (1973–75) during a period of unprecedented reforms by Prime Minister Gough Whitlam, which included returning title ownership to part of the Gurindji indigenous people's ancestral lands, removing the last vestiges of the White Australia policy, and establishing relations with China.
+Destiny in Sydney was inspired by the author’s desire to understand the history of Australia, especially its European birthplace, Sydney, and its gradual contentious movement toward multiculturalism.
 His curiosity led to years of researching the history of Australia, including reading nine of the twelve personal journals of the First Fleet, which placed the first convicts in Australia in 1788.

 Plot summary

 In 1787, Scottish marine Lieutenant Nathaniel Armstrong is in charge of convicts on one of the eleven ships sent in the First Fleet to voyage from England to the other side of the world to establish a British penal colony.
 He lusts after fiery Irish convict Moira O’Keeffe and surprises himself when he falls in love with her.
-Together they nearly starve in Sydney Cove while learning to farm the harsh land and deal with the Aborigines, who suffer from the Europeans' diseases and unequal warfare.
+Together, they nearly starve in Sydney Cove while learning to farm the harsh land and deal with the Aborigines, who suffer from the Europeans' diseases and unequal warfare.

 Armstrong descendants deny their convict heritage and oppose the Chinese who come for the gold rush.
 Three Fong brothers suffer violence and despair as they fight to forge a place for themselves.
-Duncan Armstrong, rich and powerful, helps pass the White Australia Policy in 1901 that greatly restrict Chinese immigration and encourages Chinese Australians to leave, while his cousin Eleanor works for women’s suffrage and a “fair go” for Aboriginal Australians.
+Duncan Armstrong, rich and powerful, helps pass the White Australia Policy in 1901 that greatly restricts Chinese immigration and encourages Chinese Australians to leave, while his cousin Eleanor works for women’s suffrage and a “fair go” for Aboriginal Australians.

 Major themes

-Destiny in Sydney is a multigenerational historical novel, and, therefore, because it encompasses 126 years of family sagas and both Sydney and national history, the story has multiple themes: hardships of settlement and development; historical drama-action-adventure; mistreatment of convicts, Indigenous Australians, and Chinese; forming a democratic European government; and effects of the White Australia Policy.
+Destiny in Sydney is a multigenerational historical novel, and, therefore, because it encompasses 126 years of family sagas and both Sydney and national history, the story has multiple themes: hardships of settlement and development, historical drama-action-adventure, mistreatment of convicts, (as well as Indigenous Australians and Chinese), forming a democratic European government, and the effects of the White Australia policy.

 Reception

 Destiny in Sydney has received many positive reviews.
-Midwest Book Review is typical in recommending the epic historical novel for its “telling the story of individuals finding love where they least expect it, coping with their troubled convict heritage, the plagues of racism, and struggles with the indigenous people who truly own the continent."
+Midwest Book Review is typical in recommending the epic historical novel for “telling the story of individuals finding love where they least expect it, coping with their troubled convict heritage, the plagues of racism, and struggles with the indigenous people who truly own the continent."